The Best Roof Rails and Roof Racks

-For the most part, square-mounted roof racks aren’t as common these days.
-They have reduced aerodynamics, which means they’re not highly desired among vehicle owners who look to maximize their fuel economy.
-They still have their advantages however, especially when it comes to carrying specialized sports gear.
+Through the 1980s, every roof rack looked like this: Square bars clamped onto the drip rails, but square (and round) bar roof racks aren’t as common today.
+Aero bars, like the Thule or Yakima, have better aerodynamics, which means they’re not highly desired among vehicle owners who look to maximize their fuel economy.
+Square bars still have their advantages however, especially when it comes to carrying specialized sports gear, or with older cars that might not have a specialized (and expensive) attachment system.
 If you’re looking for a roof rack with a flat surface, the SportRack Complete Roof Rack System is one of the better options.
-As a complete system, you don’t necessarily need to have pre-installed roof rails to mount it.
+As a complete system, you don’t need pre-installed roof rails or mounting points to mount it.

 Taking advantage of the flat design of the square bar, this 130-pound capacity system is fully adaptable.
 It works with a variety of racks and holders, including box-style designs to specialized bike racks, ski, and snowboards racks, or even kayak racks.
 And although it is affordable, it comes with some modern features such as a no-tool installation process, the ability to lock it to the roof of your car, as well as compatibility with most modern cars.
 Since it doesn’t require roof rails to install, this rack can be mounted directly on the position marks above the doors, as indicated by the automaker.

 Just keep in mind since it’s not a very aerodynamic design, this roof rack could be noisy, and won't work on all cars.